Mashhadi Jews: 20th century

-In 1901 Haji Adonya HaCohen built the first Mashhadi Jewish synagogue in Jerusalem, followed by Haji Yehezkel‘s synagogue, built in 1905.
+In 1901, Haji Adonya HaCohen built the first Mashhadi Jewish synagogue in Jerusalem, followed by Haji Yehezkel's synagogue, built in 1905.

-In the 1910s some Mashhadi Jews moved to London.
+In the 1910s, some Mashhadi Jews moved to London.

-In the autumn of 1917, the Russian revolution caused the first return of Mashhadi Jews, from Marv to Mashhad.
+In the autumn of 1917, the Russian Revolution caused the first return of Mashhadi Jews, from Marv to Mashhad.
 Mashhadis who remained in Russia fell prey to Stalin's “purge of petit bourgeoisie” and some members of the community were imprisoned.

 In 1925, Reza Shah made an agreement with Stalin to exchange Iranian and Russian nationals.
 The imprisoned Mashhadis were released to return home, once again.
 Now, Jews were allowed to practice their religion openly.
 A second blood libel in 1946 resulted in the community's gradual relocation to the tolerant cities of Tehran and Jerusalem, joining the few Mashhadi families who already resided there.

-Beginning in the 1940s some Mashhadi Jews moves to the USA, a trend which would continue through the 1980s.
-By 1948 the Jewish population of Mashhad numbered 2,500.
-In the 1950s some Mashhadi Jews moved to Germany and Italy.
-In 1979 Mashhadi Jews in Tehran fled during the Iranian Revolution.
+Beginning in the 1940s, some Mashhadi Jews had moved to the United States (a trend which continued through the 1980s).
+By 1948, the Jewish population of Mashhad numbered 2,500.
+In the 1950s, some Mashhadi Jews moved to Germany and Italy.
+In 1979, Mashhadi Jews in Tehran fled during the Iranian Revolution.